ninrod/rsynced-melpa/melpa/enh-ruby-mode-readme.txt

 to provide further enhancements and bug fixes.

-It has been renamed to enh-ruby-mode.el to avoid name conflicts with ruby-mode that ships with emacs.
+It has been renamed to enh-ruby-mode.el to avoid name conflicts with ruby-mode that ships with Emacs.
 All symbols that started with 'ruby now start with 'enh-ruby.
 This also makes it possible to switch back and forth for testing purposes.